Mamoru3/Cybersecurity-Portfolio/writeups/easy_labs/Bassam_CTF/Bassam_CTF.md

 Here I decide to choose the path to try to find other possible subdirectories and go deeper in the enumeration.
 I open gobuster and run a search on the possible existing subdirectories.
 ```
-gobuster dir -u http://bassam.ctf -x php, lua, hmtl, txt -w "wordlist.txt"
+gobuster dir -u http://bassam.ctf -x php,lua,hmtl,txt -w "wordlist.txt"
 ```

-Whilst I was hopeful to find existing subdirectories that would give me a clear path, no subdirectories were found other than "index.html".
+While I was hopeful to find existing subdirectories that would give me a clear path, no subdirectories were found other than "index.html".

 ![gobuster search ](Evidence/result_gobuster_scan.png)